Try Hubstaff for 14 days

 Freelancers and consultants can work from anywhere in the world, but where they live still impacts how much they make.

-For instance, a lot of English-speaking clients prefer to work with someone who is also fluent in English.
+For instance, many English-speaking clients prefer to work with someone fluent in English.
 Freelancers based in English-speaking regions often charge more because of this preference.

-Similarly, the cost of living in some countries is low compared to North America, which means that freelancers living in those areas can afford to charge less.
+Similarly, the cost of living in some countries is low compared to North America, meaning freelancers residing in those areas can afford to charge less.

 However, it’s not just the freelancer’s location that affects how much they earn.
-According to the freelancing platform Upwork, in many cases, the client’s location also has a significant influence on how much they will spend on projects.
+According to the freelancing platform Upwork, in many cases, the client’s location also significantly influences how much they will spend on projects.

 A client in India, for example, won’t pay the same rate as someone living in the United States.
 This is especially important for freelancers working locally because their earning potential is much lower if they’re from a developing country.
 Here are the average wages per hour for developers on freelancing platforms, according to this YouTeam report: